 Montecito Picture Company

-Pollock joined MCA on September 18, 1986.
-During his tenure as Chairman of the Motion Picture Group, Universal released over 200 films that grossed in excess of $10 billion worldwide including Jurassic Park, the then highest-grossing film of all time, Parenthood, Cape Fear, Twins, The Flintstones, Kindergarten Cop, Back to the Future 2 and 3, Casper, Waterworld, Backdraft, Beethoven, and Beethoven’s 2nd, Do The Right Thing, Fried Green Tomatoes, Sneakers, and Lorenzo’s Oil.
+During Pollock’s tenure as Chairman of Universal, the studio released over 200 films that grossed in excess of $10 billion worldwide, including Jurassic Park, Parenthood, Cape Fear, Twins, The Flintstones, Kindergarten Cop, Back to the Future 2 and 3, Casper, Waterworld, Backdraft, Beethoven, Do The Right Thing, Fried Green Tomatoes, Sneakers, and Lorenzo’s Oil.

-Also during this time, Universal had seven Academy Award Best Picture nominees, including Schindler’s List, which won the Academy Award for Best Picture in 1993.
+During this time, Universal received seven Academy Award nominations for Best Picture, including Schindler’s List, which won the Academy Award for Best Picture in 1993.
 Other Best Picture nominees include Field of Dreams, Born of the Fourth of July, Scent of a Woman, In the Name of the Father, Apollo 13, and Babe.

 Mr. Pollock was also responsible for bringing numerous creative talents to the studio including Ivan Reitman, Ron Howard and Brian Grazer of Imagine Entertainment, Martin Scorsese, Spike Lee, George Miller, Jon Avnet, Martin Brest, Rob Cohen, Phil Alden Robinson, Jim Sheridan, James Cameron and Larry Gordon.

-He is a member of the California Bar Association, the former Chairman of the Board of Trustees of the American Film Institute, a trustee of the American Museum of the Moving Image.
-He is a former Adjunct Professor of Film at the University of California at Santa Barbara, and a former trustee of the Los Angeles Music Center.
+Pollock served as Chairman of the Board of Trustees of the American Film Institute and was a trustee of the American Museum of the Moving Image.
+He served as an adjunct professor of film and media studies at UC Santa Barbara, and was a trustee of the Los Angeles Music Center.